Skip to content

 Arctic Wolf’s data suggests a shift away from ransomware among cybercriminals as hackers turn to “extortion-without-encryption” schemes with increasing frequency.
 One of the most significant changes in the threat landscape is the successful number of BEC attacks observed during the second quarter of 2022.

-According to Arctic Wolf, BEC cases, when viewed as contributor to all examined incident response cases, more than doubled in the second quarter of the year, comprising 34% of all cases as compared to just 17% in the first quarter of 2022.
+According to Arctic Wolf, BEC cases, when viewed as contributors to all examined incident response cases, more than doubled in the second quarter of the year, comprising 34% of all cases as compared to just 17% in the first quarter of 2022.
 Business services, legal/ government, and finance/insurance saw a significant increase in the number of organizations suffering from this attack type.
-Worryingly, a glaring common thread emerged from the data: 80% of the impacted organizations lacked MFA.
+Worryingly, a glaring common thread emerged from the data: 80% of the impacted organizations lacked multi-factor authentication (MFA).

 Why BEC attacks are surging